Skip to main content Skip to navigation

 Accommodation

-We will provide bed-and-breakfast accommodation on campus for lecturers, plenary speakers and accepted participants.
+We will provide bed-and-breakfast accommodation on campus for lecturers, plenary speakers and accepted external participants.
 Details will follow here.
 If you do not require accommodation then please indicate this in the application form or let one of the organising committee know.

 For alternative off-campus accommodation, please check online travel platforms.
 Coventry, Kenilworth and Leamington Spa are well-connected to the University using public transport and offer a good range of accommodation.